GCX-HCI/grandcentrix-LogALot-TransformAPI-sample/README.md

 The [Transform API](http://tools.android.com/tech-docs/new-build-system/transform-api) is part of the Android build system since version 1.5 and allows you to hook into the build to modify code and Java resources.

-Here I use it to emit logs for methods/functions and fields annotated with a custom annotation.
+Here I use it to emit logs for methods/functions and access to fields annotated with a custom annotation.

 # Resources